RAN3D/foglet/README.md

 # Foglet

 It is a Capstone Project for Fog Computing in Browsers.

-This project aims to provide example for spray-wrtc protocol created by Chat-Wane (see References).
+This project aims to provide examples for Spray-wrtc protocol created by Chat-Wane (see References).

 ## Install
 Assume you have node and npm (Node Packet Manager) installed :